 What Is The Holmes And Rahe Stress Scale?

-The Holmes and Rahe Stress Scale, also known as the Social Readjustment Rating Scale (SSRS), is a self-report questionnaire designed to measure the extent of adjustments to one’s life caused by a given event.
-It’s based on the premise that regardless of whether an event is positive or negative, it can be stress-inducing by requiring a person to make significant changes to their daily routines.
-The SSRS can help assess a person’s stress levels and predict the likelihood of a stress-related health breakdown within the next two years.
+The Holmes and Rahe Stress Scale, also known as the Social Readjustment Rating Scale (SSRS), is a self-report questionnaire designed to measurea person’s probability of having a health breakdown based on the life events they experienced in the past year.
+It’s based on the premise that regardless of whether various life events are positive or negative, they can be stress-inducing by requiring a person to make significant changes to their daily routines.
+The SSRS can help assess human stress levels and predict the likelihood of potential health risks, such as a stress-related health breakdown, within the next two years.
 See below for a brief overview of the SSRS plus tips for coping with stress in a healthy way.

 The Holmes and Rahe Stress Scale: A brief overview

-Some of the life events on the scale include:
+Some of the life events on the scale include the following:

 - Death of a spouse (100 mean value)